broadinstitute/CellBender/docs/source/help_and_reference/remove_background/index.rst

 Troubleshooting
 ---------------

+* The learning curve in the output PDF has large downward spikes, or looks super wobbly.

+  * This could indicate instabilities during training that should be addressed.
+The solution is typically to reduce the ``--learning-rate`` by a factor of two.

 * The following warning is emitted in the log file: "Warning: few empty droplets identified.
   Low UMI cutoff may be too high.
 Check the UMI decay curve, and decrease the ``--low-count-threshold`` parameter if necessary."